Pooja-Gangwar/authn-jwt-gitlab/README.md

 # authn-jwt-gitlab

 ## Description
-CyberArk This project creates a Docker image that includes a Go binary that can be used to authenticate a JWT token against Conjur Secrets Manager and retrieve a secret value.
+This project creates a Docker image that includes a Go binary that can be used to authenticate a JWT token against Conjur Secrets Manager and retrieve a secret value.
 Ubuntu, Alpine, and UBI-FIPS versions are available.
-The secret value is returned to STDOUT and can be used in a GitLab CI pipeline .
+The secret value is returned to STDOUT and can be used in a GitLab CI pipeline.

 ## Badges
 [![](https://img.shields.io/docker/pulls/nfmsjoeg/authn-jwt-gitlab)](https://hub.docker.com/r/nfmsjoeg/authn-jwt-gitlab) [![](https://img.shields.io/discord/802650809246154792)](https://discord.gg/J2Tcdg9tmk) [![](https://img.shields.io/reddit/subreddit-subscribers/cyberark?style=social)](https://reddit.com/r/cyberark) ![](https://img.shields.io/github/license/infamousjoeg/authn-jwt-gitlab)